Cormac McCarthy Conference 2014

 Conference dates: 23-25 July 2014

 The works of Cormac McCarthy cover nearly two hundred years of southern and southwestern American history.
 Set initially in Tennessee and greater Appalachia, and more recently on the U.S./Mexico border, his books blend realism, mysticism and mythology, a combination that locates him squarely within the tradition of William Faulkner and Mark Twain, yet with a voice uniquely his own.
 McCarthy is known for spending considerable time in the various locations explored in each of his novels, researching the flora and fauna, as well as the architectural, geological and geographical features of his settings.
 Taking his interest in place (as well as displacement) into consideration, the theme of this conference will be “Borders and Landscapes.”
-Some possible approaches to this theme might include:
+This conference will highlight various approaches to this theme including:

 - the role of exploration in McCarthy’s novels

 - frontiers and frontier myths